Havelock is the perfect holiday spot for those in the mood for an indulgent and ultra-romantic getaway within India!

 Things to Do in Havelock Island Andaman

 Your trip to Andaman is definitely incomplete without including Havelock in the itinerary.
-The Island is as remote as one can think of, with mostly meticulous rows of trees around and frothy ocean waves giving an exotic feel to the surroundings.
+The Island is as remote as one can think of, with seemingly endless rows of trees around and ocean waves giving an exotic feel to the surroundings.
 Without further ado, we present to you the best things you could possibly do in Havelock Island, Andaman.

-1. Spend Some Languorous Moments of Bliss at Radhanagar Beach
+1. Spend Some Moments of Bliss at Radhanagar Beach

 It’s the most popular beach in Andaman and there are good reasons for that!
 Sit by the beachside and you’ll love the wind hitting your face, or you can be adventurous and jump into the waves.